Web Page Comments & Letting Users Leave Them

 - Comments with links can potentially divert your traffic;

-But even with all these, blog comments aren’t dangerous.
-Of course, some comments may contain spam, but they’re easily spotted.
-So, you can prevent them from ruining site visitors’ User Experience.
+Even with all these cons, blog comments aren’t dangerous.
+For instance, some comments may contain spam, but you can easily spot them.
+As a result, you can prevent them from ruining site visitors’ User Experience.

-Determining whether or not to approve a comment
+Determining Whether or Not to Approve a Comment

 - Also, is it valuable to your site and its users?

-- Is it free of abrasive language and opinions?
+- Is it free of abrasive language?

 - Does the comment contain strange links?